verklegarden/schnorr-on-evm/ERC.md

 Another serious concern for multisignature and threshold signature schemes is Wagner's birthday attack, where malicious participants can manipulate a final aggregated nonce used for signing by submitting rogue nonces[^6].

 Wagner's birthday attack can be prevents via either introducing an additional _nonce commitment_ communication round in the scheme or non-trivial nonce aggregation schemes[^5][^6].

+## Rationale

+Schnorr signature schemes exist in many different flavors.
+This Schnorr signature scheme chooses the signature to be `(s, R)` instead of `(e, R)` for closer behavior to Bitcoin’s BIP-340.
+Note that eventhough the signature is verified via `Rₑ`, it is still defined via `R` to ensure forward compatibility with Schnorr schemes based on aggregated public keys.

+Additionally this Schnorr scheme is _key prefixed_ to protect against "related-key attacks" meaning the public key is prefixed to the challenge hash `e`.
+Note that instead of prefixing the key in affine coordinate, the public key’s `x` coordinate and `y` coordinate’s parity are used to potentially reduce EVM storage and memory costs.

 ## Test Cases